 Anonymity & Donor Sperm

-Although previously sperm donation was an anonymous procedure for donors, this has changed significantly in Australia.
-Now there is a strict process in place ensuring that not just anyone can donate.
-Current restrictions affecting age and medical history ensure that only suitable candidates are able to donate.
+Previously, sperm donation was an anonymous procedure for donors, however, this has changed significantly in Australia.
+Now there is a strict process in place, ensuring that only correct individuals can donate.
+This process involves current restrictions, affecting age and medical history.
+Implementing these restrictions will therefore ensure, that only suitable candidates are able to donate.
 When an individual donates sperm and a pregnancy occurs, a record is made.
 When a child of donor sperm turns 18 years of age, they will be granted access to information about the donor.